dioptre/nerdwar/README.md

 #Summary
 1. Julia is OK.
-2. Ruby is dog slow.
+2. Ruby is slow (up to 1000x) slower.

 #Challenge
 Select the smallest range of numbers that span all arrays.
 So in the example it's between 3 and 60.